swethatripuramallu/Custom-Music-Tune-Timer/userManual.md

 ### Step 4: Liking or Disliking Playlists
 - After listening, provide feedback by liking or disliking playlists.
-- This helps keep your Spotify account as personalized as possible:
+- This helps keep your Spotify account as personalized as possible.
   - **Liked playlist** will be saved to your profile for future acess.
   - **Disliked playlists** will be deleted and removed from your account.